zhaokg/Rbeast/README.md

         gcc -c -fPIC -pthread -DM_RELEASE -DMATLAB_DEFAULT_RELEASE=R2017b -I/MATLAB/extern/include -O2 -Wall -std=gnu99 -mfpmath=sse -msse2 -mstackrealign  *.c
         g++ -c -fPIC -pthread -DM_RELEASE -DMATLAB_DEFAULT_RELEASE=R2017b -I/MATLAB/extern/include -O2 -Wall            -mfpmath=sse -msse2 -mstackrealign  *.cpp
         ```
-        > "**/MATLAB/extern/include**" is the Matlab's path for the include header files such as mex.h.
+        > `/MATLAB/extern/include` is the Matlab's path for the include header files such as mex.h.
 Replace it with the correct one for your machine.
-On Windows, the path is typically "**C:/Program Files/MATLAB/R2019a/extern/include**".
+On Windows, the path is typically `"C:/Program Files/MATLAB/R2019a/extern/include"`.

     3. Link all the objects into the Matlab mex library

+       ```
-        `gcc -shared -L/MATLAB/bin/glnxa64  -lpthread -lmx -lmex -lmat -lm -lut -lmwservices *.o -o Rbeast.mexa64`
+        gcc -shared -L/MATLAB/bin/glnxa64  -lpthread -lmx -lmex -lmat -lm -lut -lmwservices *.o -o Rbeast.mexa64
+       ```

-        > "**/MATLAB/bin/glnxa64**" is the Matlab's path for the static/import libraries such as libmex.lib and libmat.lib.
+        > `/MATLAB/bin/glnxa64` is the Matlab's path for the static/import libraries such as libmex.lib and libmat.lib.
 Replace it with the correct one for your machine.
-On Windows, the path is typically "**C:\Program Files\MATLAB\R2019a\extern\lib\win64\microsoft**" for the Visual studio compiler and "**C:\Program Files\MATLAB\R2019a\extern\lib\win64\mingw64**" for the MinGW gcc compiler.
+On Windows, the path is typically `C:\Program Files\MATLAB\R2019a\extern\lib\win64\microsoft` for the Visual studio compiler and `C:\Program Files\MATLAB\R2019a\extern\lib\win64\mingw64` for the MinGW gcc compiler.
 Also, for Windows, the output should be `Rbeast.mexw64`.

     4. Put the Rbeast.mex library together with other m scripts (e.g., beast.m) to call Rbeast via beast or beast123; alternatively Rbeast.mex can be called directly as follows:

        `Rbeast('beastv4',Y,metadata, prior,mcmc, extra)`